-Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in Covid-19 travel restrictions
+Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in travel chaos

 The CCL Act says the consumer is entitled to a refund, but the business may

-retain its reasonable expenses and overheads incurred in relation to the contract before the date of frustration.
+retain its reasonable expenses and overheads incurred in relation to the contract.

 "We are charging 'allowable expenses' and these charges were fully transparent at the time of booking," an email from Flight Centre to Douce said.